 I don't know that I have enough that I want to say with my art right now, or enough that I want to share, to be an artist full-time.
 I'm also seeing the possibility that I'll live long enough to have two full careers.
 After all, student affairs does have a really high burnout rate.
 In terms of money and lifestyle, student affairs, I feel like, is something I could do for a while, since I love dorms and college students and campus life, but not neccessarily forever.
 I don't know that student affairs is all that lucrative, though I know somewhere is always hiring due to aforementioned high burnout.

-Summer 2008, spend summer outside being outdoorsy, camping, canoe trips, etc. at a summer camp.
+Right now, this is my plan: Summer 2007, get lifeguard, cpr, first aid certification May 2008, graduate with BFA in Fibers, concentration in experimental fashion Apply for Marburg and Fullbrghts (grants for artists to study abroad) Summer 2008, spend summer outside being outdoorsy, camping, canoe trips, etc. at a summer camp.
 Though this position doesn't relate directly to student affairs, but it's leadership experience in a role with a lot of responsibility, and is potentially a source of some amazing references.
+Fall 2008, look for jobs in student affairs like hall director, assistant hall director, especially at institutions that work with student affairs graduate students.

 While I do have a certain fear of failure as a designer or fine artist, I know that I'm good at that, I know that I'd be a pretty good art teacher, and would love to teach high school students in visual/performing arts programs like the one I was at for the first two years of high school.
 Those teachers changed the course of my life from fisheries/wildlife management to getting a BFA in art school.
 I became obsessed with the idea of art school, and my parents have been instrumental in making this dream come true for me.
 It has been a wild, crazy experience, and I wouldn't trade it for the world.